wecodemore/wp-composer-config/README.md

 WordPress installs.
 This package mostly is a convenience package that should make the build process easier.

+## What is it?

+This package is a `wp-config.php` generator for WordPress.
+It is based up on [Vance Lucas PHPDotEnv package](https://github.com/vlucas/phpdotenv) that offers a solution for adding a not version controlled/ignored `.env` file.
+The key/value data is made available as `getenv()`, `$_ENV` and `$_SERVER` variable afterwards.
+This config generator fetches a maintained list of configurable WordPress constants (like DB credentials) and builds a `wp-config.php` file in the WordPress root directory.

+## Suggested Tools

+ * Composer to handle packages like the WordPress core, themes and plugins
+ *

 ## How To

 We recommend to use something like Andreys/"[@Rarst](https://twitter.com/Rarst)" recipe for a